Free Mexico Travel Guide and Travel Information

 Acanceh

-Acanceh is a small town located in the Mexican state of Yucatan, situated 21 km from Mérida.
+Acanceh is a small town located in the Mexican state of Yucatan, just 21 km from Mérida.

 Acanceh represents an interesting contrast – a town square with a Mayan pyramid on one side, and a catholic church across from it.
 Acanceh is unique in its integration of the modern town and the remains of its ancient past.

-In Acanceh, more than in other places, you can really sense the pride that locals have for their wondrous Maya heritage.
+The population of Acanceh is almost solely Maya, with the Mayan language predominantly spoken.
+In Acanceh, more than in other places, you can sense the pride that locals have for their wondrous Maya heritage.

 Origin of the name Acanceh